 Gomer Junior continues to allocate funds to a range of sporting activities, coaching and equipment which will provide better opportunities for all pupils to develop their Physical Education skills and enhance their opportunities throughout their time with us.
 It is important to the school that our pupils have opportunities to experience sports which may not ordinarily be available to them out of school.

 PE Grant funding 2016-2017

-The use of the funding in the academic year 2016 – 2017 will have significant benefits for the pupils and staff of the school, fostering a love of physical education and being an inspiration for all concerned.
-For a breakdown of proposed expenditure, please see below.
+The use of the funding in the academic year 2016 – 2017 had significant benefits for the pupils and staff at our school, fostering a love of physical education and being an inspiration for all concerned.
+For a breakdown of the expenditure and its impact, please see below.